St. Lawrence University Travel Policy and Procedures

 Auto Coverage on Approved Rental Vehicle Vendors Only –

 Under our new vehicle rental program (refer to Appendix A), auto insurance is included through the vendors.
 It is not necessary to elect coverage as long as the approved vendors are used.
 If damage should occur to the vehicle, the vendors’ insurance policy takes effect.
-However, reporting procedures to the Risk Management are still required.
+However, reporting procedures to the Risk Management Department is still required.

 Auto Coverage on all other Rental, Leased or St. Lawrence owned vehicles –